2 MIN READ

 “The seasonal sales representative is a perfect opportunity for somebody to ‘try out’ working from home with us, without an intense interview and training period.”

-So if you want to spread love and flowers -- while also earning money in your jammies -- we’d say this job is definitely worth a look!
+So if you want to spread love and flowers — while also earning money online — we’d say this job is definitely worth a look!

 Your Turn: Are you going to apply?